drbig/matasano/README.md

 - Set 3
   17. [The CBC padding oracle](http://cryptopals.com/sets/3/challenges/17) - **Done**

-*All hacking is done in Ruby, in a single file*.
+~~*All hacking is done in Ruby, in a single file*.
 I prefer this free-form style where I mix my functions and test snippets, commenting stuff in and out.
 I plan to separate the functions and test cases into some sane file hierarchy once I feel I'm done with the challenges themselves.
-I'm even tempted to wrap it all as a test suite or Rakefile.
+I'm even tempted to wrap it all as a test suite or Rakefile.~~

 All of the code here is 100% genuine own code, done by me.
 No looksees, copy & paste etc. I might have looked up the theory of some topics in proper literature though (you should too, probably).

+Currently Set 1 is done 'properly' in Ruby:

+    $ cd ruby && rake test:challenge:all

+    # Running:

+    TestChallenge1#test_ch_1 = 0.00 s = .
+    TestChallenge2#test_ch_2 = 0.00 s = .
+    TestChallenge3#test_ch_3 = 0.00 s = .
+    TestChallenge4#test_ch_4 = 1.58 s = .
+    TestChallenge5#test_ch_5 = 0.00 s = .
+    TestChallenge6#test_ch_6 = 0.39 s = .
+    TestChallenge7#test_ch_7 = 0.00 s = .
+    TestChallenge8#test_ch_8 = 0.03 s = .

+    Finished in 2.001272s, 3.9975 runs/s, 4.9968 assertions/s.

+    8 runs, 10 assertions, 0 failures, 0 errors, 0 skips

+There are also unit tests for the library (`rake test:unit:all`, but note that some are non-deterministic where a failure doesn't necessarily mean the code is wrong).

 ### Thoughts and notes